wp-plugins/jquery-archive-list-widget/readme.txt

 By support experience, like 99% of problems are due to:
 * There's a Javascript error caused by other plugin and it stops any further code execution, check your browser's logs to find the problem and deactivate the conflict plugin.
 * Your template doesn't have a wp_footer() function, this plugin requires this function to load JS code at the end of the website to improve speed.
+* You're using a plugin that removes Wordpress' jQuery version and inserts an old one.

 = How I can send you a translation? =

 Send me the translated .mo file to migueluseche(a)skatox.com and indicate the language, I can read english or spanish, so please write me on these languages.

 = Can I use images as bullets or trigger symbols? =